-Research and education activities align with several aspects of the UN Sustainable Development Goals (SDGs), particularly those related to health, well-being, and gender equality.
-Physical activity for the youth directly aligns with SDG 3: Good Health and Well-being.
-The research seeks to optimise exercise programs and partly nutrition, in order to create a healthy youth and a healthy old age.
-It also addresses the para-athlete, cancer patients and other patients.
-The focus on women's health is directly relevant to SDG 5: Gender Equality.
-By researching issues unique to women's health, contributes to a greater understanding and help develop strategies to address them.
-This includes research into the female athlete.
+The work directly aligns with a number of UN Sustainable Development Goals (SDGs).
+Physical activity is a critical component for promoting health and well-being, aligns with SDG 3: Good Health and Well-being.
+The administrative unit contributes to improved public health outcomes and prevention of lifestyle-related diseases.
+The focus on women's health is relevant to SDG 5: Gender Equality.
+Researching women's health, the unit contributes to a greater understanding and help develop strategies for the female athlete triad and the effects of exercise during pregnancy.